wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 0. Click "Download for Mac" and select "Community 2019 for Mac".

-   NOTE: The 2019 version is also called "v16".
+   PROTIP: The 2019 version is also called "v16" behind the scenes.

-   NOTE: The "Professional" and "Enterprise" versions cost money but provides more features.
+   The "Professional" and "Enterprise" versions cost money but provides more features.

+   PROTIP: Although Xamarin Studio is currently offered, its functonality is being folded into
+   <a target="_blank" href="https://www.visualstudio.com/vs/visual-studio-mac/">Visual Studio for Mac</a> until May 31, 2017.

 0. Click "Save" on the pop-up to download <strong>visualstudioformacinstaller.dmg</strong>: